British Columbia New Democratic Party: History

-Co-operative Commonwealth Federation (British Columbia section)
+Foundation and early history: 1933–1951

-The party was formed in 1933, during the Great Depression, as the British Columbia section of the Co-operative Commonwealth Federation (CCF) by a coalition of the Socialist Party of Canada (SPC), the League for Social Reconstruction, and affiliated organizations.
+The party was formed in 1933, during the Great Depression, as the Co-operative Commonwealth Federation (British Columbia Section) — allied to the national CCF — by a coalition of the Socialist Party of Canada (SPC), the League for Social Reconstruction, and affiliated organizations.
 In August 1933, the latter two organizations merged to become the Associated CCF Clubs.
 The new party won seven seats in the 1933 provincial election, enough to form the official opposition.
 A further merger with the British Columbia SPC took place in 1935.

 In 1936, the party split as its moderate leader, Reverend Robert Connell, was expelled over doctrinal differences in what was called the "Connell Affair".
-Three other CCF members of the Legislative Assembly (MLAs) in what had been a 7-member caucus quit and joined Connell in forming the Social Constructive Party, leaving only Harold Winch, Ernest Winch and Dorothy Steeves as CCF MLAs.
+Three other CCF members of the Legislative Assembly (MLAs) in what had been a seven-member caucus quit and joined Connell in forming the Social Constructive Party, leaving only Harold Winch, Ernest Winch and Dorothy Steeves as CCF MLAs.
 The Constructivists nominated candidates in the 1937 election but failed to win a seat.
 The CCF regained their former contingent of seven MLAs but lost official opposition status to the reconstituted British Columbia Conservative Party.

 Harold Winch succeeded Connell as CCF leader and guided the party until the 1950s.

 The two-party system in Canada was challenged by the rise of the CCF and the Social Credit movement in western Canada during the Great Depression of the 1930s.
 The CCF first took power in 1944 in Saskatchewan under Premier Tommy Douglas.
 It also began to gain wider political support in British Columbia.

 In order to block the rise of the CCF in BC, the provincial Liberal and Conservative parties formed a coalition government after the 1941 provincial election.
 That year neither party had enough seats to form a majority government on its own.
 For the ten years that the coalition held together, the CCF was the Official Opposition in the legislature.